aplteam/Tatin/docs/SyntaxReference.md

 Packages that are already saved in the target folder are not requested again, but check the `-force` flag.

-`CopyRegistry` was introduced with version 0.110.0, therefore you cannot use it on Tatin servers that run earlier version than that.
+`CopyRegistry` was introduced with version 0.110.0, therefore you cannot use it on Tatin servers that run earlier versions than that.

 The function takes one mandatory argument: a parameter namespace typically created by calling [CreateCopyRegistryParms](#), and then amended.